-The Plan directs incompatible development away from the most sensitive areas in the Plan area and focuses on directing compact, sustainable development within the proposed envelope of the Plan area.
+The Draft Plan, to which the Proposed Material Alterations relate, directs incompatible development away from the most sensitive areas in the Plan area and focuses on directing compact, sustainable development within the proposed envelope of the Plan area.
 Development of these generally more robust, well-serviced and well-connected areas of the Plan area will contribute towards environmental protection and sustainable development, including climate mitigation and adaptation.
 Compact development can be accompanied by placemaking initiatives to enable the Plan area to become a more desirable place to live - so that it maintains populations and services.
 Compatible sustainable development in sensitive areas is also provided for, subject to various requirements relating to environmental protection and management being met.